The Jakarta to Bandung trains have been adapted to Indonesia's tropical climate, and are able to track earthquakes and floods.

 The project is part of a 750-kilometre high-speed train plant that will cut across four provinces on the main island of Java and end in the country’s second-largest city of Surabaya.

 Infrastructure improvement, Widodo’s signature policy, helped him win a second term in 2019 elections.

-    Jakarta’s subway - a Japan-backed venture - was launched in 2019 as part of the capital’s efforts to ease traffic congestion.
+Jakarta’s subway - an ongoing, Japan-backed venture - was launched in 2019 as part of the capital’s efforts to ease traffic congestion.

 The government has completed other rail projects, including light-rail transit (LRT) services in Palembang and Jakarta.